 The seats in the room were in rows which ran across the room.
 I rose and moved into the chair at the far right side of the front row.
 The teacher (who reminded me somewhat of Angus McSwain, one of my law professors when I was in law school), told us to prepare to sing our songs.
 McSwain was going to begin with the person on the left end of the front row.

-Although I could not remember the order of the rest of the lyrics, I wrote several lines, one of which said, "Take your stand now, the chance won't come again."
+Although I could not remember the order of the rest of the lyrics, I wrote several lines, one of which was, "Take your stand now, the chance won't come again."

 Another line said, "The order is rapidly changing."

 But I could not seem to fit the lines together - I simply was not prepared.
 However, even though I did not know how I was going to sing the song, I did at least know that the first line was "Poets and prophets throughout the land."
 That was the line that impressed me the most as having something beautiful about it.

 I thought the second line might be, "Come sing your song well, the chance won't come again."

 Another line might be, "Admit that the waters around you have grown."

 I thought my ex-wife Louise was somewhere in the classroom.
 I wanted to sing correctly because I rather wanted to make a good impression on her.
 I thought my voice would be in good form; it was just a matter of getting the words right.

 I began looking for a rifle which I had had with me earlier and which I had set down in front of me.
 When I was unable to find the rifle, I asked, "Where's my gun?"